Geographical indications and traditional specialities in the European Union: Canada

-In Canada, a 2003 agreement made with the EU provides for protection of the names of wine and spirits.
+In Canada, a 2003 agreement made with the EU provides for the protection of the names of wine and spirits.

 Under the Comprehensive Economic and Trade Agreement (CETA) between Canada and the EU, Canada agrees "to protect 143 geographical indications for high-quality European products, such as Italian balsamic vinegar from Modena, Dutch Gouda cheese or Roquefort cheese and many others."

 United Kingdom

-After Brexit the UK has its own Protected Geographical Indication scheme, independently of the EU one, but based on the same requirements.
+After Brexit, the UK has its own Protected Geographical Indication scheme, independently of the EU one, but based on the same requirements.
 All existing EU geographic indications on 31 December 2020 are protected under UK law (as well as EU law), but this is not the case for designations registered after that date.

 List of products with PDO/PGI/TSG classifications

-A database of agricultural products with a European Union Protected Designation of Origin (PDO), Protected Geographical Indication (PGI), or Traditional Specialities Guaranteed (TSG), is at the European Agriculture site.
+The register of wines, agricultural products and spirits with a European Union Protected Designation of Origin (PDO) or Protected Geographical Indication (PGI) is in eAmbrosia, Traditional Specialities Guaranteed (TSG) have a separate register.
+Both are at the European Agriculture site.

 Note that the database contains both approved designations (status "Registered") and designations not yet approved (status "Applied" or "Published").

+More information can also be found in GIview, a GI database by the European Union Intellectual Property Office (EUIPO) and the European Commission.

 Criticisms of Protected Geographical Status framework

 Somewhat paradoxically the PGS framework can be posited as both a protectionist move against global agro-economic policy, and a market-based neoliberal tool of agricultural governance.
-This makes it an equally important battle-ground for both the anti-globalization movement, and the free-trade proponents of Australia and the United States, and a number of criticisms of each have been put forward:
+This makes it an equally important battleground for both the anti-globalization movement, and the free-trade proponents of Australia and the United States, and a number of criticisms of each have been put forward: